tsigewossne/Hello_world/README.md

 # 📖 Hello-Microverse Project <a name="about-project"></a>

-**Hello-Microverse** is an introductory project to easily show the use of basic programming languages and linters check.
+**Hello-Microverse** is an introductory project to easily show the use of basic programming languages (Html & CSS) and linters check.

 ## 🛠 Built With <a name="built-with"></a>